16th November 2018 at 3:14pm

 If you want to really get a handle on your money, new apps can give you an overview of everything you earn, owe or spend in a single place.

-Technology like this is revolutionising how many of us manage our money, allowing you to see multiple accounts from different places.
+Technology like this is revolutionising how many of us manage our money, allowing you to budget more effectively by managing multiple accounts, including pensions and savings, from different places.

 Read more about apps that can help your budgeting.

 Traditionally this time of year is the one when we do the most spending but once you’ve reviewed your finances and have your money working smarter, consider saving a bit more into a savings account to build up a savings buffer to cover the unexpected, or you could put a little more into your pension – which can be a tax efficient way to invest for your future, whatever the time of year.

 You might not have too many jobs under your belt yet but with each new job you start, chances are you will join a new workplace scheme.
 Frequent job changes, which are common in the millennial age group, is one of the reasons why people can lose track of their pensions.

 If you’ve lost track of one, don’t worry, you’re not alone – recent research carried out by the Pensions Policy Institute (PPI) on behalf of the Association of British Insurers (ABI) revealed that there are around 1.6 million pots worth £19.4bn unclaimed – the equivalent of nearly £13,000 per pot.

 That’s a lot of pensions – so it’s worth checking if one of them is yours.
 Read about Tracking down a lost pension in our article.